 The PID settings should be adjusted, or "tuned," with the controlled process in actual operation while monitoring the actual Process Variable.
-The tuning can be done using the GSoft2 software scope function, or with an oscilloscope.

 We recommend starting by first adjusting the Proportion Gain only, with the Integral Time and Derivative Value set to zero.
 The following hypothetical example illustrates PID tuning with settings as shown: